John Thompson, first Seahawks GM, dies at 95

 “Our names shows aggressiveness, reflects our soaring Northwest heritage, and belongs to no other major league team,” Thompson was quoted as saying in a news release to announce the name.
 “The fans DID suggest the name.
 It was not one of our original working selections.”

 Thompson also oversaw the team’s initial season-ticket sales campaign.
 Reports at the time indicated the team hoped to sell 35,000 to 45,000.
-Instead, it capped sales at 59,000 in the roughly 65,000-seat Kingdome 27 days after tickets initially went on sale, setting a record for an NFL expansion team of 45,000 that had been held by the Atlanta Falcons in 1966.
+Instead, it capped sales at 59,000 in the roughly 65,000-seat Kingdome 27 days after tickets initially went on sale, setting a record for an NFL expansion team of 45,000 that had been held by the Atlanta Falcons since 1966.
 Ticket sales were capped to allow for some sales of single-game tickets and for the opposing team and players, as required by the NFL.

 A few months later, Thompson oversaw the hiring of Patera as coach.
 The two had known each other with the Minnesota Vikings as Patera was hired to coach the team’s defensive line — a group that became known as the Purple People Eaters — when Thompson was assistant general manager in 1969.

-Note: Correction: An earlier version of this story stated that John Thompson graduated from the University of Washington.
-He attended classes at UW but left before completing his degree.